Difference Between Revenue vs Sales

 |Other operating revenues||6,023.09|

-As can be seen, a major component of operating revenue is a sale of products and services while finance revenue and other revenues generated from core operations are added to sales to arrive at the total operating revenue.
+As can be seen, a major component of operating revenue is the sale of products and services while finance revenue and other revenues generated from core operations are added to sales to arrive at the total operating revenue.

 Below is the top 4 difference between Revenue vs Sales